 9Then he sent to him a captain of fifty with his fifty men.
 He climbed up to him, and found him sitting at the top of a hill.
 “Man of God,” he said to him, “by order of the king, come down!”
 10Elijah replied to the captain of the fifty, “If I am a man of God, let fire come down from heaven and consume you with your fifty men!”
 And fire came down from heaven and consumed him and his fifty men.
 11The king then sent to him another captain with his fifty men; and he c-addressed him-c as follows: “Man of God, by order of the king, come down at once!”
 12But Elijah answered him, “If I am a man of God, let fire come down from heaven and consume you with your fifty men!”
 And fire of God came down from heaven and consumed him and his fifty men.
 13Then he sent a third captain of fifty with his fifty men.
 The third captain of fifty climbed to the top, knelt before Elijah, and implored him, saying, “Oh, man of God, please have regard for my life and the lives of these fifty servants of yours!
 14Already fire has come from heaven and consumed the first two captains of fifty and their men;d I beg you, have regard for my life!”

 15Then the angel of the LORD said to Elijah, “Go down with him, do not be afraid of him.”
 So he rose and went down with him to the king.
-16He said to him, “Because you sent messengers to inquire of Baal-zebub the god of Ekron—as if there were no God in Israel whose word you could seek—assuredly, you shall not rise from the bed which you are lying on; but you shall die.”
+16He said to him, “Thus said the LORD: Because you sent messengers to inquire of Baal-zebub the god of Ekron—as if there were no God in Israel whose word you could seek—assuredly, you shall not rise from the bed which you are lying on; but you shall die.”

 17And [Ahaziah] died, according to the word of the LORD that Elijah had spoken.
 Jehorame succeeded him as king, in the second year of King Jehoram son of Jehoshaphat of Judah, for he had no son.
 18The other events of Ahaziah’s reign [and] his actions are recorded in the Annals of the Kings of Israel.